rmuit/PracticalAfas/README.md

 to send e.g. an order containing more than one line item over REST) but lack an environment where I can test endlessly.
 Please send in date definitions (or even better, changed code - or provide me with a test environment) to make this work.

+### AFAS 'bugs' and challenges.

+1) Filtering GetConnectors on date fields should be done with caution; it may behave in unexpected ways.

+First of all: the date format that REST clients returns, is not suitable to be used in date filters.
+Unless there are formatting options for dates that I am unaware of, REST clients return dates always with a granularity of a second, and ending with "Z" (despite the value _not_ being expressed in UTC!).
+This format is illegal for use as a filter value; the "Z" must be removed.

+Further: filtering on a specific date to the second (with OP_EQUAL) will almost(?) never return any records.
+AFAS seems to store dates internally with a granularity smaller than a second -probaby in microseconds- and the filter value also seems to be interpreted in microseconds.
+Which means that (unless there is some way to specify milliseconds in the filter value), the filter value is always interpreted as being exactly on the .000 milliseconds border.
+(A filter value of 2017-07-01T00:00:02 is actually always 2017-07-01T00:00:02.000; there is no way to influence that.)

+It would be nice if a GetConnector would _interpret_ a filter value just like it _displays_ the value.
+Meaning: a filter 'EQUALS 2017-07-01T00:00:02' would mean "the time _rounded to a second_ equals this value".
+But it doesn't.
+And as long as it doesn't, you will have to pass a double filter in order to get all values within a range of a second: e.g. '>= 2017-07-01T00:00:02 AND < 2017-07-01T00:00:03'.

+(Above also means that for date values, there is almost no difference between '>' (OP_LARGER_THAN) and '>=' (OP_LARGER_OR_EQUAL) filters.
+Probably it only makes a difference for records with a recorded time ending in .000 milliseconds.)

+Above are not necessarily bugs.
+Just inconveniences, and omissions in documentation.
+(Arguably, if AFAS does not want to interpret an 'EQUALS' filter like it displays it, then the bug is having no way to specify milliseconds in the filter value.)

+The following is a bug (in my opinion), however.

+Tests show that if a date value is _displayed_ by a GetConnector as 2017-07-01T00:00:02, then there is only a ~50% chance that a query with a filter '>= 2017-07-01T00:00:02' will return that record.
+And there is a ~50% chance that a query with a filter '< 2017-07-01T00:00:02' will return that record, instead.

+That's right: 2017-07-01T00:00:02 is (often) smaller than 2017-07-01T00:00:02!

+This means that the earlier example query
+'>= 2017-07-01T00:00:02 AND < 2017-07-01T00:00:03' will statistically only
+return _half_ of the records that have a display value of 2017-07-01T00:00:02, plus _half_ of the records that have a display value of 2017-07-01T00:00:03.

+The behavior can have various inconvenient implications, depending on your application.
+This is likely caused by AFAS rounding values with >= .500 milliseconds up to the next second before displaying; this strange behavior would likely disappear if they rounded all values down to a full second.

 ## Authors